vasilis-exo/magnolia-spa/README.md

 To build static sites you must run `NEXT_PUBLIC_MGNL_HOST=http://localhost:8080/magnoliaPublic npm run build && npm run export`.
 You can configure your pipeline to run such job on content publication.

+### Nuxt SSR

+> Nuxt uses Vue 2, so the example uses [@magnolia-services/vue2-editor](https://www.npmjs.com/package/@magnolia-services/vue2-editor)

+Create a root page with the `Nuxt SSR: Basic` template and name it `nuxtjs-ssr-minimal`.

+Go to `/spa/nuxtjs-ssr-minimal` on the terminal and run `npm install`, and then `npm run build && npm start`.

+It will start start the Nuxt server.

+All Magnolia specific configurations can be find in `_.vue` file.

 # Create Sample Content

 **_Either_** import some content, or create it manually.